Cameron Erving: Dallas Cowboys

 On May 6, 2020, Erving signed a one-year contract with the Dallas Cowboys, to compete for the swing tackle position.
 He missed most of training camp with an undisclosed injury, returning to activity until August 27.
 Because of the season-ending hip injury to La'el Collins, he competed for the starting right tackle position, but was passed on the depth chart by rookie Terence Steele.
 In the season opener against the Los Angeles Rams, he sprained the medial collateral ligament in his left knee while blocking for a field goal attempt.
 On September 15, he was placed on injured reserve with a sprained knee.
 He was designated to return from injured reserve on October 7, and began practicing with the team again.
 He was activated on October 24.

 In the seventh game against the Washington Football Team, he was named the starter at left tackle, replacing Brandon Knight who had a knee injury.
 In the eleventh game against the Washington Football Team, he suffered a sprained right knee injury on the opening series and was replaced with Knight.
 On December 11, 2020, he was placed back on injured reserve, making him ineligible to return during the season.
 He appeared in 6 games with 5 starts at left tackle.

 Carolina Panthers

 On March 17, 2021, Erving signed a two-year contract with the Carolina Panthers.
 He was named the Panthers starting left tackle for 2021.
 He suffered a calf injury in Week 9 and was placed on injured reserve on November 8, 2021.
 He was activated on December 11.
+He started 9 games at left tackle.

+In 2022, he appeared in 11 games as a reserve player and the team's swing tackle, while mentoring rookie offensive tackle Ikem Ekwonu.

+On May 9, 2023.
+Erving re-signed with the Panthers on a one-year contract.
+On August 29, 2023, he was released for final roster cuts before the start of the 2023 season.

+New Orleans Saints

+On October 4, 2023, Erving was signed to the practice squad of the New Orleans Saints.
+He played his first game for the Saints against the Jacksonville Jaguars on October 19, 2023 as the starting right tackle.
+He was signed to the active roster on December 30.

+Houston Texans

+On August 3, 2024, Erving signed with the Houston Texans.
+He was released on August 27, and re-signed to the practice squad.
+He was released on September 13.
+He was re-signed on November 12, but released a week later.

+San Francisco 49ers

+On November 27, 2024, Erving was signed to the San Francisco 49ers' practice squad.
+He was released by San Francisco on November 29.

+Philadelphia Eagles

+On January 22, 2025, the Philadelphia Eagles signed Erving to their practice squad, but was released three days later.